-Reducer moldings transition from floors to hard surfaces that are lower than the floor, such as vinyl or VCT tile.
+Overlap Reducer moldings transition from floors to hard surfaces that are lower than the floor, such as vinyl or VCT tile.

-Stair-nose moldings must be used for all "floating" installations.
-Example: when the flooring meets at the top of a stairway "going down".
+Overlap Stair nose moldings must be used for all "floating" installations.
+E.g.: when the flooring meets at the top of a stairway.".